jackocnr/intl-tel-input/react/README.md

 - [Troubleshooting](#troubleshooting)

 ## Demo and Examples
-Check out [Storybook](https://intl-tel-input.com/storybook) where you can play with the various options.
+Check out [Storybook](https://intl-tel-input.com/storybook) where you can play with the various props.
 Alternatively, try it for yourself by downloading the project and opening /react/demo/validation.html (etc) in a browser.

 ## Getting Started
 ```js